“I’ve always tried to be aware of what I say in my films, because all of us who make motion pictures are teachers — teachers with very loud voices.”

 In the late 1970s Lucas formed the production company, Lucas Films Ltd. In Northern California, Lucas’s 2,700-acre state-of-the art production center and “think tank,” Skywalker Ranch, is home to the empire.
 There, Lucas presides over his vast entertainment company, which now includes THX, Skywalker Sound, and Industrial Light and Magic.
 In many ways, Skywalker Ranch is the beating heart of the entertainment industry.
 Constantly at work developing new and higher-quality production methods, Lucas Films Ltd. has a significant influence on many of the most successful contemporary films.

-Today, with the second STAR WARS trilogy setting box office records, George Lucas remains one of the most popular filmmakers of all time.
+Today, George Lucas remains one of the most popular filmmakers of all time.
 For the past few decades, he has been at the forefront of American culture and creative technology both predicting and creating our popular aesthetics.
 He has collaborated with some of the greats of the industry and has been nominated for 44 Academy Awards (winning 16 Oscars).
 More than anyone working today, George Lucas has expanded the visual and technological possibilities of the popular cinema, and he continues to delight audiences around the world.